sunswam/GettingCleaningData-Coursera/Readme.md

 ##Introduction
-This repository contains my work for the course project for the Coursera course "Getting and Cleaning data", part of the Data Science specialization.
-What follows first are my notes on the original data.
+This repository contains work done for the course project of Coursera course "Getting and Cleaning data".
+Below is the information provided about the data and steps to run this script.

 ##About the raw data
 The features (561 of them) are unlabeled and can be found in the x_test.txt.
 The activity labels are in the y_test.txt file.
 The test subjects are in the subject_test.txt  & subject_train.txt file.

 ##About the script and the tidy dataset
-run_analysis.R will readwhich will merge the test and training sets together.
-Prerequisites for this script:
+ Prerequisites to run this script:
 	1	the UCI HAR Dataset must be extracted and..
-	2	the UCI HAR Dataset must be availble in a directory called "UCI HAR Dataset" 3	Place the script in the UCI HAR Dataset and open from R and execute the dataset 4	The Test data and the training dataset is read into R 5	Labels are added and the datasets are merged and final dataset is created
+	2	the UCI HAR Dataset must be available in a directory called "UCI HAR Dataset" 3	Place the script in the UCI HAR Dataset and open from R and execute the dataset 4	The Test data and the training dataset is read into R 5	Labels are added and the datasets are merged and final dataset is created